syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 ## Custom

-If we want to use some specific taskmode for specific tasks, Then we set the `TaskMode` property is set as `Custom`.
-So the scheduling mode for each tasks will be mapped from the data source field.
+If we want to use some specific taskmode for specific tasks, then we can set the `TaskMode` property  as `Custom`.
+So, the scheduling mode for each task will be mapped from the data source field.
 The `Boolean` property `GanttTaskFields.Manual` is used to map the manual scheduling mode field from the data source.

 ```csharp
 @using Syncfusion.Blazor.Gantt